 Author Talk, Book Signing & Sale

-This is a free ticketed event.
-Advance tickets are available for a $2.50 service fee per ticket.
-Tickets are available 4/19/2013 at 8:15 AM online at www.ticketsnashville.com.
+This is a ticketed event.
+A limited number of advance tickets will be available online for a $2.50 service fee per ticket.
+Tickets will be available beginning October 22, 2013 at 8:00am.

 Advance tickets guarantee your seat up to 10 minutes prior to show time, at which time empty auditorium seats will be filled with stand-by guests.

-A limited number of auditorium tickets will be available 30 minutes before show time on the day of the event.
+A limited number of free tickets will be available on-site on the day of the event.
+We recommend that you arrive early for the on-site ticket line.
 Once auditorium seats have been filled, guests will be accommodated in alternative viewing locations.

 About We Are Water